- 1 Overview

-Special Features: Price is average price over 2 months with purchase of $10 3GB data add on card with carryover data that never expires and autopay enabled with the $25 base plan, $23.75 with autopay
+Special Features: Price is average price over 2 months and includes purchase of $10 3GB data add on card with carryover data that never expires and autopay billing enabled

 Mobile Hotspot: No

-Special Features: Price is with autopay. $35 without.
+Special Features: Price is with autopay billing. $35 without.
 BYOD is supported.
 Additional data can be purchased with unlimited carryover priced at $10 for 3 GB